-To support enforcement of the regime, the regulator function is intended to be delivered as a new function of the Security Industry Authority (SIA).
+To support the Act's enforcement, the regulator function will be delivered as a new function of the Security Industry Authority (SIA).

-The SIA would have inspection and information-gathering powers and would be able to issue a range of civil sanctions including compliance notices and restriction notices for non-compliance resulting in the temporary closure of enhanced tier premises or prohibiting an event from taking place.
+The SIA will have inspection and information-gathering powers and will be able to issue a range of civil sanctions, including compliance notices and restriction notices for non-compliance resulting in the temporary closure of enhanced tier premises or prohibiting an event from taking place.

-The SIA would also be able to issue monetary penalties up to a maximum of £10,000 for standard tier premises and £18 million or 5% of worldwide revenue for enhanced tier premises or events.
-Daily penalties (up to £500 per day for standard tier premises and £50,000 per day for enhanced tier premises or events) could also be imposed where non-compliance continued.
+The SIA can issue monetary penalties up to a maximum of £10,000 for standard tier premises and £18 million or 5% of worldwide revenue for enhanced tier premises or events.
+Daily penalties (up to £500 per day for standard tier premises and £50,000 per day for enhanced tier premises or events) may also be imposed where non-compliance continues.

-It would be a criminal offence to fail to comply with an information, compliance, or restriction notice, provide false or misleading information or obstruct the SIA.
+It will be a criminal offence to fail to comply with an information, compliance, or restriction notice, provide false or misleading information, or obstruct the SIA.
 Further, the offender might be liable to imprisonment and/or a fine.

-For enhanced tier premises, senior officers (including the DSI) would potentially be liable to prosecution if the responsible person committed an offence, and it was proven that the offence was committed with their consent or connivance.
+For enhanced tier premises, senior officers (including the DSI) may be liable to prosecution if the responsible person commits an offence, and it is proven that the offence was committed with their consent or connivance.